List of Responding Schools

 Justice Bridge has a dozen regular mentors who rotate in residence at the Justice Bridge offices and over three dozen on-call mentors with expertise in the areas most common among the clients we are serving: family law, housing, elder law, employment law, immigration law, and consumer law.
 Justice Bridge provides training in the areas of practice its lawyers are most likely to encounter, in ethics, and in the business of practice.
 Justice Bridge has developed partnerships with over 20 community organizations in Boston and on the South Coast who have referred over 800 clients to Justice Bridge lawyers in the past year.
 The goal is to help deliver quality, affordable representation, while reducing the growing number of low and moderate income individuals representing themselves in family, housing and probate courts.

 HOPE Public Interest Resource Center: The HOPE Public Interest Resource Center serves as a hub for public interest and pro bono opportunities.
-HOPE serves as a resource and programming center, while providing guidance to students/alumni/community agencies dedicated to promoting access to justice.
-HOPE is a dynamic center for engagement and advocacy.
+HOPE is as a resource and programming center, providing guidance to students/alumni/community agencies dedicated to promoting access to justice.
+HOPE is a dynamic center with ongoing engagement and advocacy opportunities.

 The Law School's nine research institutes and its program in Law and History provide important scholastic and community opportunities to explore legal application and responsibilities within a range of real-world issues and challenges: